tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK10.md

 | ------ | ------ |
 | fko > VXJ | THE AWARDS RACE WAS BOOKENDED BY THE DEMISE OF HARVEY WEINSTEIN AT ITS OUTSET AND THE APPARENT IMPLOSION OF HIS FILM COMPANY AT THE END AND IT WAS SHAPED BY THE EMERGENCE OF METOO TIMES UP BLACKGOWN POLITICS ARMCANDY ACTIVISM AND A NATIONAL CONVERSATION AS BRIEF AND MAD AS A FEVER DREAM ABOUT WHETHER THERE OUGHT TO BE A PRESIDENT WINFREY THE SEASON DIDNT JUST SEEM EXTRA LONG IT WAS EXTRA LONG BECAUSE THE OSCARS WERE MOVED TO THE FIRST WEEKEND IN MARCH TO AVOID CONFLICTING WITH THE CLOSING CEREMONY OF THE WINTER OLYMPICS THANKS PYEONGCHANG |

+## Task 2: Encryption Ciphers

+Next, we were asked to experiment different **ciphers** and cipher modes.
+However, considering the [next task](#task-3-encryption-modes---ecb-vs-cbc) already focuses on cipher modes, we opted to focus exclusively on ciphers in this one.

+> A **cipher** is an algorithm for encrypting or decrypting a fixed-length block of data.

+Before starting the encryption itself, though, we deemed important to understand an essential cryptography concept: **keys**.

+> A **key** is a piece of information, usually a string of numbers or letters, which, when used in a <u>cipher</u>, can encode or decode data.

+So, keys are indispensable in ciphers.
+Additionally, depending on how a cipher utilizes keys, it can be classified as:

+* **Symmetric** - The cipher uses the same key for encryption and decryption.
+* **Asymmetric** - The cipher uses separate keys for encryption and decryption.
+These are known as <u>public</u> and <u>private keys</u>, respectively.

+**Note:** To allow for better analysis of the results, we used the same key in all experiments performed during this task: `00112233445566778889aabbccddeeff`.

-## Task 3: ECB vs CBC
+## Task 3: Encryption Modes - ECB vs CBC

 In the previous task, we explored different ciphers - the algorithms used to encrypt a fixed-length group of bits.
 This task, however, was focused on the **modes** of operation of a cipher.

-> In cryptography, a **cipher mode** is an algorithm that describes how to repeatedly apply a <u>cipher</u>'s single-block operation to securely transform amounts of data larger than a block.
+> A **cipher mode** is an algorithm that describes how to repeatedly apply a <u>cipher</u>'s single-block operation to securely transform amounts of data larger than a block.

 Our final task consisted in comparing two **block cipher** modes: **ECB** and **CBC**.
 To that end, we were prompted to encrypt a file called "pic_original.bmp", which contained the image below: